A memory resurfaces into the mind of a woman forcing her to collapse in a street surrounded by strangers. What was that memory?

 The car parked and I flopped myself out of the car with not a word to the driver.
 The driver thanked me and drove off.
 I turned to my hopeful home expecting relief and comfort.
 My house appeared haunted with the moon reflecting off the newly painted porch my beloved dear husband worked tirelessly to perfect.
 The wind forced the trees to lean over the house blocking half the view.
 I thought not of the horrid sight seen in front but of seeing my love after a terrible and strange day.
 Forcing my legs to move I rushed inside to a sight seen outside just the same.
 Darkness.
 Nothing is terribly wrong, I thought.

 The date my beloved left me was one year to the date and deluded as I was that nothing was terribly wrong, everything was terribly wrong.
 Dead!
 Dead!
 My beloved was dead and upon the memory returning earlier it in a flash and unexpected manner I collapsed to the cement in a town street square.
-My head hit the pavement and I forgot what I always wanted to forget that my beloved left me one year ago today on Valentine’s day.
-Everything once was fine and nothing was terribly wrong but over and over randomly returning memories forced me to know the truth of the world that something now is always terribly wrong.
+My head hit the pavement and I forgot what I always wished and willed to forget, a thought we all wish to forget, that my beloved dear husband left me one year ago today, Valentine’s day.
+Everything once was fine, yes it was, and nothing was once never terribly wrong but over and over randomly returning memories force me to remember the truth of the world that something now is always terribly wrong.